PhilippeDoucette/FCND-Motion-Planning/README.md

         grid_start = (int(local_pos[0])-north_offset, int(local_pos[1])-east_offset)

 #### 4. Set grid goal position from geodetic coords
-It is easiler to supply lat-lon positions from the sumulator as goal positions.
+It is easiler to supply lat-lon positions from the simulator as goal positions.
 We can then fly around manually to an interesting spot, record the lat-lon, and fly back there later.
 I created a list I can un-comment to fly to a location.
 This also works with Google Maps by specifying a lat-lon

         # global_goal - np.array([-122.395606, 37.793719, 5])
         # global_goal = np.array([-122.395216, 37.795063, 5]) # Justin Herman Plaza